We want to be transparent about how we are compensated. Some links in articles are from our sponsors. Learn more about how we make money.

-The Department of Labor (DOL) has until December 20, 2020 to come up with guidance for plan administrators.
+The Department of Labor (DOL) is responsible for providing guidance to plan administrators.
 This includes rules on how to generate income projections, a model of lifetime income disclosure including what it should explain, and the assumptions used to convert total accrued benefits to lifetime income streams.

-Plan administrators then have until December 20, 2021 (unless DOL misses its deadline), to incorporate the lifetime income projection into their participant benefit statements.
+Plan administrators have until December 20, 2021 to incorporate the lifetime income projection into their participant benefit statements.

-Flash forward to December 2021 (or whenever the income projections start coming)… the following details what you can expect the projections to tell you, what they won’t tell you, what to do once you see them, and what to avoid doing.
+Flash forward to December 2021 (or whenever the income projections start coming)… this article details what you can expect the projections to tell you, what they won’t tell you, what to do once you see them, and what to avoid doing.

 The idea behind the lifetime income projection disclosure is to illustrate for you how your balance would translate into lifetime income.